jet-huang/BeAMicroservice/README.md

 # Be A Microservice (BAM)
+Build a microservice,
+_or_
+Be Part of One?

-Demonstrating several Solace PubSub+ features in a small game.
+This repository contains a demo to show several fascinating Solace PubSub+ features in a small game.

 ## Introduction
 ### Purposes of this demo